khiner/flowgrid/README.md

 * Keeping full clean-and-build times low
 * Keeping rebuild times low after edits of commonly imported headers
 * Spend more time upfront trying to get simple and flexible foundations right
-* Always Be Improving the experience of creating the application
+* Improve the experience of creating the application.
-* Have fun building the app.
-This will help me actually build it.
 * Let myself optimize.
 More Fast <=> More Fun.
 In computers, fast things are good and always more fun than slow things.

 So far, I'm basically trying to mash together some great libraries (see [**Stack**](#stack)):